Intuit (INTU) Advances While Market Declines: Some Information for Investors

-The investment community will be closely monitoring the performance of Intuit in its forthcoming earnings report.
+The investment community will be paying close attention to the earnings performance of Intuit in its upcoming release.
+The company is slated to reveal its earnings on May 20, 2026.
 The company's upcoming EPS is projected at $12.48, signifying a 7.12% increase compared to the same quarter of the previous year.
 Alongside, our most recent consensus estimate is anticipating revenue of $8.52 billion, indicating a 9.87% upward movement from the same quarter last year.

 For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $23.15 per share and a revenue of $21.18 billion, representing changes of +14.89% and +12.46%, respectively, from the prior year.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 As of now, Intuit holds a Zacks Rank of #2 (Buy).

-From a valuation perspective, Intuit is currently exchanging hands at a Forward P/E ratio of 16.84.
-This signifies a premium in comparison to the average Forward P/E of 15.91 for its industry.
+Valuation is also important, so investors should note that Intuit has a Forward P/E ratio of 17.24 right now.
+This indicates a premium in contrast to its industry's Forward P/E of 17.05.

-We can also see that INTU currently has a PEG ratio of 1.18.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Computer - Software industry held an average PEG ratio of 1.55.
+Also, we should mention that INTU has a PEG ratio of 1.21.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As the market closed yesterday, the Computer - Software industry was having an average PEG ratio of 1.5.

 The Computer - Software industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 64, positioning it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 85, which puts it in the top 35% of all 250+ industries.

 Zacks' Research Chief Names "Stock Most Likely to Double"